ShabdKumar/MaterialUI-Radio/README.md

 * Material Design provides a clean and intuitive interface.
 * Can be applied to complex and rare use cases.
 * Having a vast set of guidelines and documentation.
+* User can see all options at once.
+* Quicker and Easier to use.

 ## 3. Typical UseCases: